sunilkumar-js/Lunar-Landing/README.md

 - Fire Main engine (down engine)
 - Do Nothing

-Essentially problem statement boils down to learning a function, which takes state space as input and outputs which engine to fire so that our spacecraft lands at target pad.
+Essentially problem statement boils down to learning a function, which takes state space as an input and outputs which engine to fire so that our spacecraft lands at target pad.